Codecademy/docs/content/html/concepts/elements/terms/blink/blink.md

 ---
-Title: '<blink>'
+Title: "<blink>"
-Description: 'Used to make text flash on and off and is now obsolete, deprecated, and non-standard.'
+Description: "Used to make text flash on and off and is now obsolete, deprecated, and non-standard."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
-  - 'Style'
+  - "Style"
-  - 'Obsolete'
+  - "Obsolete"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `<blink>` element is an obsolete tag that was historically used to make text flash on and off.
 However it is now considered to be obsolete and non-standard.
 It is now deprecated from most browsers, and is not part of the current [HTML specifications](https://html.spec.whatwg.org/).